The Directors are pleased to present the 90th Annual Report together

 (Appointment and Remuneration of Managerial Personnel) Rules, 2014 will

 be provided upon request by any member of the Company.
+In terms of

-the Accounts are being sent to the members excluding the aforesaid
+are being sent to the members excluding the said Annexure.
 Any member

-interested in obtaining copy of the same may write to the
+interested in obtaining copy of the same may write to the Company

 Earnings and Outgo.

 The information relating to the Conservation of Energy, Technology

 Absorption and Foreign Exchange Earnings and Outgo as required to be